kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/concepts.md

 Before delving too deep into _hierarchical_ namespaces, it’s worth considering why Kubernetes has _any_ concept of namespaces in the first place.

-Firstly and most obviously, namespaces are a way to organize your K8s objects, and prevent you from having to find unique names for every object in your cluster of a given Kind.
+Firstly and most obviously, namespaces are a way to organize your Kubernetes objects, and prevent you from having to find unique names for every object in your cluster of a given Kind.
 While two objects of _different_ Kinds (for example, a Service and an Endpoint) may share the same name, no two objects of the same Kind may share the same name within a namespace.
 This makes it easy for Kubernetes users to use short names, such as “frontend” or “database”, without colliding with other objects on the same cluster.